sebjilke/sebjilke.github.io/_pages/blog.md

 `Ein Gespenst geht um in Minnowbrook – das Gespenst des Advocacy-as-Science.`
 `Wissenschaftler aller Laender, vereiningt euch!`<sup>1</sup>

+Loosely based on Karl Marx and Friedrich Engels (1848): The Communist Manifesto.
+Personal translation: *A spectre is haunting Minnowbrook – the spectre of advocacy-as-science.
+Scientists of all countries, unite!*

 <br />

 # Minnowbrook 50 – Some personal reflections